 - Leave Thetis here in the marina, return to Samos, and come back for her later.
 The problem with this option is that I will have to leave the boat unattended for some time because on September 5 my wife Alice together with my oldest daughter Cynthia and grandson, Alexander, will be arriving in Samos.
 I want to spend time with them and will not be able to return anytime soon.

 I discussed these options with Corinna and with my brother Nikos, who is one of the founders of Vernicos Yachts, a member of its board, and now the director of its subsidiary Veravia Aviation, a cargo carrier.
 Nikos can arrange to fly me on short notice to Athens, if needed, and can easily arrange for a delivery skipper.
 It will all depend on how I feel and on the blood tests.
-In the meantime, my back is still very painful.
+In the meantime, my back was still very painful.

 Corinna and I walked to town and sent, via a courier, a copy of the medical report and the hospital bill to Alice in Washington D.C.
 A Veravia employee came later to the boat and picked up copies of my medical records to be flown to Athens.
 My younger brother Byron will give them to the cardiology professor Manolis Diamantopoulos, a childhood friend, for a review and recommendations.